 The Zerg ranged fighter, tensing its muscles to snap out needle spines from its shoulder plates as fast as any bullet.

-- Jack-of-All-Stats: In the original game, all-around decent HP, damage and movement speed, effective upgrades, and usable cost.
+- Jack-of-All-Stats: In the original game, Hydralisks have all-around decent HP, damage and movement speed, effective upgrades, and usable cost.

-- Glass Cannon: In the sequel they got a damage buff, as well as the new damage system removing their penalty when attacking small units.
-But they still only have 80 HP despite being higher on the tech tree.
+- Glass Cannon: Indirectly became one in the sequel.
+They got a damage buff, as well as the new damage system removing their penalty when attacking small units, but they still only have 80 HP despite being higher on the tech tree.
 They don't get as much use because the Roach has taken the spot as the ranged anti-ground unit, with the Hydralisk now serving as anti-air.